Phillies vs. Orioles MLB Betting Odds, Trends & Prediction

 Phillies vs. Orioles MLB Betting Trends

+Phillies are 12-1 SU in their last 13 games played on a Saturday

-Orioles are 10-1 SU in their last 11 games when playing as the favorite.
+Orioles are 15-3 SU in their last 18 games when playing as the favorite

+Orioles are 17-4 SU in their last 21 games played on a Saturday

-The total has gone OVER in 12 of Philadelphia’s last 15 games when playing as the underdog.
+The total has gone OVER in 9 of Philadelphia’s last 11 games when playing as the underdog

-The total has gone UNDER in 17 of Philadelphia’s last 22 games played in June.

 Phillies vs. Orioles MLB BETTING PREDICTION